Asger Aaboe

+Education and career

 Aaboe studied mathematics and astronomy at the University of Copenhagen, and in 1957 obtained a PhD in the History of Science from Brown University, where he studied under Otto Neugebauer, writing a dissertation "On Babylonian Planetary Theories".
 In 1961, he joined the Department of the History of Science and Medicine at Yale University, serving as chair from 1968 to 1971, and continuing an active career there until retiring in 1992.
 At Yale, his doctoral students included Alice Slotsky and Noel Swerdlow.

-He was elected to the Royal Danish Academy of Sciences and Letters in 1975, served as president of the Connecticut Academy of Arts and Sciences from 1970 to 1980, and was a member of many other scholarly societies.
+Aaboe was elected to the Royal Danish Academy of Sciences and Letters in 1975 and was a member of the International Academy of the History of Science.
+He served as president of the Connecticut Academy of Arts and Sciences from 1970 to 1980, and was a member of many other scholarly societies.

 In 1987, a festschrift was published in honor of Asger Aaboe's 65th birthday.

+Personal life

 Aaboe married Joan Armstrong on 14 July 1950.
 The marriage produced four children: Kirsten Aaboe, Erik Harris Aaboe, Anne Aaboe, Niels Peter Aaboe.
+Joan died in 1990, and Aaobe remarried Izabela Zbikowska in 2006.